edX Online

 Anyone can learn data analysis, but certain traits can be helpful for roles in this field.
 Individuals who enjoy mathematics, computer science, statistics, and the research process may be a good fit for a data analysis career.
 To learn more about this subject, individuals can start with an introductory online data analysis course to see if it is a career path they'd like to pursue.

-Learn data analysis online with edX
+Learn data analytics online with edX

 More opportunities for you to learn